 In Eq.~\eqref{PotentialJORD}~\cite{Lazarides_2019} is dominated by the coupling of the scalar field responsible for GUT symmetry breaking.
 Accordingly, the unification scale \(M_U\) is determined by the resulting VEV of \(\varUpsilon_S\), leading to the relation~\cite{Senoguz:2015lba}

-This succinctly explains how the GUT-breaking scale is determined by the interaction between the symmetry-breaking potential and the overall mass and normalization factors.
-Physically, this sets the masses of the heavy GUT gauge bosons and directly influences the production of monopoles, their typical mass, and whether cosmological processes, like inflationary dilution, make them observable today.
+This succinctly explains how the GUT-breaking scale is determined by the interplay of the symmetry-breaking potential with the overall mass and normalization factors.
+Physically, this sets the masses of the heavy GUT gauge bosons and directly influences the production of monopoles, their typical mass, and whether cosmological processes, such as inflationary dilution, make them observable today.

 During inflation, the scalar field \(\varUpsilon_S\) acquires an effective mass given by

 and it encodes the two competing effects that control the immediate stability of the GUT-breaking multiplet \(\varUpsilon_S\) during inflation.
 The term proportional to \(\varpi_S^2 \phi^2\) arises from the inflaton–portal coupling and therefore tracks the instantaneous value of the inflaton \(\phi\).
 The sign and magnitude of \(m_{\rm eff}^2\) determine the local behavior of \(\varUpsilon_S\): in the usual convention, a negative \(m_{\rm eff}^2\) signals a tachyonic instability that drives \(\varUpsilon_S\) away from the symmetric origin, triggering spontaneous breaking of the gauge symmetry, whereas a positive \(m_{\rm eff}^2\) keeps \(\varUpsilon_S\) stabilized near zero.